Skip to Main Content

 Does my life insurance have cash value?

 The important thing to note is that cash value only accumulates in “whole life,” “universal life,” and other “permanent” life insurance policies.
-They are the policies that cover you for the rest of your life, no matter how long you live.
+They are the policies that are designed to cover you for the rest of your life.

 It’s a different story if you have a “term life” policy.
 Term life is designed to cover you for a specified period (say 10, 15 or 20 years) and then end.
 Because the number of years it covers are limited, it generally costs less than whole life policies.
 But term life policies typically don’t build cash value.
 So, you can’t cash out term life insurance.